Dunwoody’s High Street gains new development partner, says construction to begin next year

 The first phase encompasses nearly 22 acres and includes demolition of existing surface parking lots adjacent to the 11-story office building at 211 Perimeter Center.
 No major construction is reflected around the 219 and 223 Perimeter Center office buildings.
 The Atlanta-Journal Constitution is based at 223 Perimeter Center.

 The site plans submitted as part of the LDP application for the first phase have evolved since it was last publicly discussed in 2016 at a Dunwoody Homeowners Association meeting.
-For example, construction of a 30-story condominium tower in the first phase is not included in the March 8 LDP application site plans filed with the city.
+Construction of a 30-story condominium tower in the first phase is not included in the March 8 LDP application site plans filed with the city.

 Four 8-story apartment buildings and their parking decks, a row of townhomes and a 16-story apartment building are included in the first phase surrounding 211 Perimeter Center, according to the LDP application.

 A 12-story office tower and a 7-story parking deck are also included in the first phase.
-Retail on the ground floors of the apartment and office building have been part of ongoing discussions surrounding the project, but no specific mention is made in the site plans.
+Retail on the ground floors of the apartment and office buildings have been part of ongoing discussions surrounding the project.

 The actual number of apartments in each building is not identified on the site plans, but full build-out of the project includes 1,500 apartments and 1,500 condominiums.